WeblateOrg/weblate/docs/admin/access.rst

 Weblate comes with a fine-grained privilege system to assign user permissions for the whole instance, or in a limited scope.

-.. versionchanged:: 3.0

-    Before Weblate 3.0, the privilege system was based on Django privilege system only, but is specifically built for Weblate now.
-If using anything older, please consult the documentation for the specific version you are using.

 .. _access-simple:

 Simple access control